Rohde-Schwarz/pytest-fluent/docs/usage/stage_settings.md

 Custom settings for each supported stage can be easily setup.
 You have to create a file with a `.json` or `.yaml` extension and call pytest with this additional parameter `--stage-settings`.
+It's also possible to inject a serialized string with the following prefix `--stage-settings json;{...}`.

 The file will be validated against a schema of supported values and in case of an error, a `jsonschema.ValidationError` will be thrown.